Philippine National Railways: Creation of the PNR and later decline

 The Philippine National Railways was created in 1964 through the Republic Act 4156 during the presidency of Diosdado Macapagal.
 According to the PNR's website, the agency experienced its heyday during its early years in the 1960s and early 1970s, as it served thousands of daily riders in its system and had an expansive commuter rail network in and out of Metro Manila.

 The PNR later suffered from a multitude of reasons which contributed to its decline, including natural disasters and a lack of support from the government.
 Government funding during the 1970s were shifted to road-based infrastructure such as highways.
 On July 23, 1979, President Ferdinand Marcos issued Executive Order No. 546, which designated the Philippine National Railways as an attached agency of the Ministry of Transportation and Communications, now the Department of Transportation (DOTr).
 However, it did not prevent the agency from suffering heavy losses.
-In 1983, underfunding has resulted in more cutting of services and the layoff of 1,000 employees which resulted in protests the following year.
+In 1983, underfunding resulted in more cutting of services and the layoff of 1,000 employees which resulted in protests the following year.

 The decline of the railway became evident as sections of North Main Line closed in stages.
 In 1984, services were cut short to Paniqui, Tarlac due to a bridge collapse.
 Services were then again cut short to Caloocan in 1988 during the term of President Corazon Aquino.
 However, commuter services were briefly extended to Malolos starting in 1990 under the Metrotren project and later closed in 1997.
 When Fidel V. Ramos succeeded Aquino, he decided to rehabilitate the South Main Line from Tutuban to Legaspi, and appointed Jose B. Dado as the new PNR general manager.
 A railway system running from Manila to Clark was also set to be constructed in the 1990s, when Ramos signed a memorandum of agreement with Juan Carlos I of Spain for its construction in September 1994.
 Another project, called the Manila–Calabarzon Express, sought to rehabilitate the south commuter line in Manila and construct spur lines.
 However, the two projects were not implemented, with the Clark railway project cancelled due to disagreement on the source of funding.